Michie740/medical-record-management/README.md

 Add patient view\
 Edit patient view\
 Patient roster view (to see all the patients in the system)\
-Import records from other software\
-Export records to a common format\
-HIPAA compliance

 **Project Plan:**\
 Create database design\